RiccardoRomanello/FREEQO/README.md

 The reason behind this tool is to implement the algorithm we introduced in the paper _Directed Graph Encoding in Quantum Computing Supporting Edge-Failure_, available [here](https://link.springer.com/chapter/10.1007/978-3-031-09005-9_6).

-In particular, the main procedure takes as input a graph _G_ and a family of unitary matrices _U_ and produces a unitary matrix encoding _G_.
+In particular, the main procedure takes as input a multigraph _G_ and a family of unitary matrices _U_ and produces a unitary matrix encoding _G_.

 ## How to Install and Run